Semaglutide and Type 2 Diabetes

 5. Stress Management

-The importance of patient education regarding lifestyle changes is a priority.
+Patient education regarding lifestyle changes is a priority.
 As with any chronic medication condition, the patient and their family/support system must be given every opportunity to educate and empower themselves on self-management of their disease process.
-Patients must be given the benefit of the doubt that they can indeed embrace their health and well-being and work with their healthcare provider in maximizing their health outcomes.
+Patients must be given the benefit of the doubt that they can indeed embrace their health and well-being and work with their healthcare provider to maximize their health outcomes.

-For diabetes mellitus, numerous lifestyle behaviors should be addressed and actively worked on, so that the patient receives the maximum health benefits.
+Numerous lifestyle behaviors should be addressed and actively worked on for diabetes mellitus so that the patient receives the maximum health benefits.
 The following lifestyle behaviors are in no particular order; they all warrant discussion at every office visit.

 Diet

 A person with diabetes should be educated on the effects of food and nutrition on their glucose level.
 Referrals to a dietitian/nutritionist or Certified Diabetes Care Education Specialist (CDCES) should be considered a top priority.
-Well-balanced nutritional intake, appropriate carbohydrate awareness, calorie monitoring if weight loss is appropriate to your specific patient) and medication/food interactions are all essential aspects of dietary lifestyle education.
+Well-balanced nutritional intake, appropriate carbohydrate awareness, calorie monitoring (if weight loss is appropriate for your specific patient), and medication/food interactions are all essential aspects of dietary lifestyle education.
 Many commercial insurance plans, as well as hospital community outreach programs, offer diabetes self-management classes.

 Activity (17)